gracegon20/TrophyDesignActivity/README.md

-This project generates a custom trophy certificate image using Python (PIL/Pillow).
+This project generates a custom digital trophy using Python (PIL/Pillow).
 Circular Trophy Base - A golden-brown rectangular base with bold title text (INTRAMURALS 2025).
 Outlined with dark borders for depth.
 Ellipse Structure - A large golden ellipse representing the body of the trophy.
 Filled with a soft cream background (#FFF8DC).
 Small Rectangle (Plaque) - Positioned above the base with the text:“BISU - BALILIHAN CAMPUS”.
 Text automatically resizes to fit within the plaque.
 Trapezoid & Polygon Decorations - Golden trapezoids serve as connectors between sections of the trophy.
 Adds symmetry and structured layering.